silicon-heaven/shvcli/README.rst

 of nodes you are working with as well as to get insight into the state of the cache.

+**scan[X]**: Perform recursive probing of the tree up to the depth given as `X` (the default is 3).
+On big servers this can be pretty resource demanding and thus use it sparely.

 **raw**: ``ls`` and ``dir`` methods are handled in a special way as described in the next chapter.
 This special handling can be possibly decremental if you are trying to debug something specific with these functions and this this provides a